himanegi/dirscan/README.md

-# Directory Scanning NestJS Project
+# Directory Scanning using Nest.js

 A NestJS-based project for scanning directories and their subdirectories in parallel using worker threads.
 This project demonstrates how to efficiently scan large directory structures while leveraging multi-core CPUs for improved performance.